utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Read Memory
 ^^^^^^^^^^^

 The satellite reads and sends back the contents of the flash memory starting at the specified address and reading the specified number of bytes.
+The maximum number of bytes that can be read in one command is 106 bytes (to match the biggest block type of PAY_OPT, 10 byte header + 32 fields * 3 bytes, don't want to make the message buffers on OBC any longer).

 - Message type - 0x04
 - Argument 1 - starting address (in bytes)